Bathurst Mining Camp

 The Bathurst Mining Camp is a mining district in northeast New Brunswick, Canada, centred in the Nepisiguit River valley, and near to Bathurst.
 The camp hosts 45 known volcanogenic massive sulfide (VMS) deposits typical of the Appalachian Mountains.
-Some of the ore is smelted at the Belledune facility of Xstrata.
+Some of the ore was smelted at the Belledune facility of Noranda Mines, latterly Xstrata.
 Although the primary commodity is zinc, the massive-sulphide ore body produces lead, zinc, copper, silver, gold, bismuth, antimony and cadmium.

 History

+19th century

 Loring Bailey, the professor of geology at UNB in 1864, wrote that:

+Early 20th century

+The Bathurst Mining Camp was the location of an magnetite-hematite iron mine named Austin Brook, for a time ending early in the 20th century.
+Austin Brook (the name of a stream) is also known as Drummond Iron Mines, after George Edward Drummond, a businessman who developed the property as part of his iron empire, which would merge in 1908 with another business to form Canada Iron Corporation, latterly Canron.

-The Bathurst Mining Camp was the location of an iron mine, for a time ending early in the 20th century.
-The Northern New Brunswick and Seaboard (NNB&S) railroad was built from the Intercolonial Railway line near Bathurst approximately 17 miles up the Nepisiguit River to service the mines, but had a short history, terminating in 1918 when it officially ceased operation due to the closure of the iron mine in 1913.
+The Northern New Brunswick and Seaboard Railway (NNB&S) was built from the Intercolonial Railway line near Bathurst approximately 17 miles up the Nepisiguit River to service the mines, but had a short history, terminating in 1918 when it officially ceased operation due to the closure of the iron mine in 1913.
 The railroad passed into the hands of the provincial government, who were the guarantors of the bonds financing the NNB&S. By 1959 the provincial government had all of the remaining rails lifted.

-A massive Sulfide orebody was discovered in 1953.